 Find new leads

-Social listening refers to monitoring social media for specific phrases and activities.
-When people are talking about your company, your competitors or relevant challenges, you can add new leads to your sales funnel.
+Social listening, or monitoring social media platforms for specific phrases and activities, is a smart way to grow your lead pool.
+When people are talking about your company, your competitors or relevant challenges, you can add them as new social leads to your sales funnel.

-Once you’ve set up which key phrases to monitor, you can use automation to streamline the analysis process.
-Using a tool like Zapier allows you to integrate your social listening tool with your Pipedrive account and build a workflow to automatically add prospect information and notes based on the alerts you receive.
+There are a number of tools that can automate this process so that salespeople don’t spend hours manually analyzing LinkedIn or Twitter posts.
+For instance, a solution like Zapier allows you to integrate your social media monitoring tool with your Pipedrive account.
+You can then build a workflow to automatically add prospect information and notes based on the alerts you receive.

 Understand leads on a deeper level

 Your prospects are more than the sum of their email interactions.
 The direct messages they exchange with your sales team only reveal a fraction of who they are, what they need and why they should sign with your company.

 Social media CRM and sales management tools help connect the dots so sales teams can better pinpoint prospects’ sentiments and pain points.